balintkissdev/3d-renderer-cpp/README.md

 ## Requirements

 Desktop executable requires at least an OpenGL 3.3 compatible graphics adapter to run.
-The application attempts to target the highest OpenGL 4.6 version and chooses OpenGL 3.3 as fallback.
+The application attempts to target the highest version of Direct3D or OpenGL and chooses OpenGL 3.3 as fallback.
 Check if your hardware supports OpenGL and make sure to have the latest graphics driver installed to avoid any errors.

 Web browser live demo requires support for WebGL2.